Introduction to Cluster Algebras. Chapters 1-3: The Laurent phenomenon

 Our proof of Theorem~\ref{th:Laurent-sharper} proceeds by induction on~$d$, the smallest distance in~$\TT_n$ between the initial seed and a seed containing~$x$.
 We will inductively prove the following strengthening of the desired statement:

 If $d= 0$, then $x \in \tilde\xx_\circ$, and there is nothing to prove.
-If $d> 0$, then $x$ appears on the left-hand side of an exchange relation~\eqref{eq:exch-rel-geom} in which all other cluster variables involved come from a seed located at distance $d-1$ from~$\tilde\xx_\circ$.
-Applying the inductive assumption to all these cluster variables and using Lemma~\ref{lem:laurent-implies-poly} together with the fact that $x_r$ contributes to at most one of the monomials on the right-hand side of this exchange relation, we obtain our claim for~$x$. \end{proof}
+If $d> 0$, then $x$ appears on the left-hand side of an exchange relation~\eqref{eq:exch-rel-geom} $x x' = M_1 + M_2$, where $M_1$ and $M_2$ denote the monomials in the exchange relation, and where $x'$ and the cluster variables in $M_1$ and $M_2$ come from a seed located at distance $d-1$ from~$\tilde\xx_\circ$.
+By definition of the exchange relation, the frozen variable $x_r$ will appear in at most one of $M_1$ and $M_2$.
+Therefore if we express $x', M_1$, and $M_2$ in terms of~$\tilde\xx_\circ$, viewing them as Laurent polynomials in $x_r$ (whose coefficients are integral Laurent polynomials in the variables $x_i$ with $i \neq r$), the inductive assumption implies that $M_1+M_2$ is a polynomial in $x_r$ with nonzero constant term.
+It now follows from Lemma~\ref{lem:laurent-implies-poly} that $x = \frac{M_1+M_2}{x'}$ is a polynomial in $x_r$ with nonzero constant term. \end{proof}